What is ADHD?

 2) If you believe that you or your child or spouse may have ADHD, get a professional diagnosis:

-- The Hallowell Centers specialize in the diagnosis and treatment of ADHD, for those in or near Massachusetts or New York
+- The Hallowell Centers specialize in the diagnosis and treatment of ADHD, for those in or near Massachusetts, New York, Seattle, and San Francisco.

 - For those not near a Hallowell Center, we have a page to help you find a referral to someone qualified who can diagnose ADHD